NuScenes-QA: A Multi-modal Visual Question Answering Benchmark for Autonomous Driving Scenario: Experiments

 \paragraph{\textbf{Results and Discussions}} According to the results shown in Table \ref{tab:sota}, we have the following observations that are worth discussing.

 1. It is evident that visual data play a critical role in the performance of our task.
 When comparing the Q-Only baseline to others, we find that it only achieves an accuracy of $53.4\%$, which is significantly lower than that of other models.
 For instance, MSMDFusion+MCAN performs $7\%$ better.
-This indicates that our proposed NuScenes-QA exhibits a relatively small language bias.
-In other words, the model cannot achieve good performance solely rely on language shortcuts, but needs to leverage rich visual information.
+This indicates that model cannot achieve good performance solely rely on language shortcuts, but needs to leverage rich visual information.

-2. Referring to the bottom part of Table \ref{tab:sota}, we can see that in terms of single-modality models, LiDAR-based CenterPoint performs better than camera-based BEVDet, achieving accuracy of $57.9\%$ and $59.5\%$, respectively.
-This performance gap is consistent with the 3D detection, and we speculate that this is determined by the data characteristics.
-Images have more detailed texture, while point clouds excel in spatial representation.
-Therefore, the performance gap lies in that NuScenes-QA focuses more on the understanding of structure and spatial relationships of objects.
-On the other hand, the fusion-based model MSMDFusion achieved the best performance with an accuracy of $60.4\%$, demonstrating the camera and LiDAR data are complementary.
+2. Referring to the bottom part of Table \ref{tab:sota}, we can see that the LiDAR-based CenterPoint outperforms the camera-based BEVDet, achieving accuracy of $57.9\%$ and $59.5\%$, respectively.
+We attribute this performance gap to the task characteristics.
+Images possess detailed texture information, point clouds excel in structure and spatial representation.
+Our proposed NuScenes-QA emphasizes more on the understanding of structure and spatial relationships of objects.
+On the other hand, the fusion-based model MSMDFusion attains the best performance with an accuracy of $60.4\%$, demonstrating the camera and LiDAR data are complementary.
 Further work can explore how to better exploit the complementary information of multi-modal data.
 Of course, our baselines still have a long way to go compared to the GroundTruth (achieving an accuracy of $84.3\%$).

 3. According to Table \ref{tab:sota}, QA-head has a significant impact on the performance.
 With the same detection backbone, we observed that the QA-head based on MCAN outperforms BUTD by a large margin.
 For example, the overall accuracy of CenterPoint+MCAN is $59.5\%$, $1.4\%$ higher than CenterPoint+BUTD.
 A dedicated QA-head designed for NuScenes-QA may lead to a greater improvement.
 We leave this as future work.